rasor/rasor.github.io/content/2019/2019-05-08-GraphDbsNeo4jDesktop.md

 ![Connect response](img/2019/2019-05-07-Neo4j08.PNG)
 * When you are done you can `:server disconnect`

+#### Save the docker browser

-But you could also manage the docker Graph just as `NeoGraphTest1`
+You could also save the link to the docker Graph just as `NeoGraphTest1`
 * From Neo4j Desktop Click on `Add Graph`
 * Click on `Connect to Remote`
 * Name: `NeoContainer1`